JumanaCS/JumanaCS/README.md

 - 🍰 Attended The University of New Orleans (Graduated May 2025)
-- Majoring in Computer Science
+- Bachelor of Science in Computer Science - (Magna Cum Laude)
 - 🐡 Former ACM-W president at UNO
-- Former Recipient of the UNO Women in Computer Science Scholarship
+- Former Recipient of the UNO Women in Computer Science Scholarship (2024 - 2025)
 - 🌸 Take a stroll through my [repos](https://github.com/JumanaCS?tab=repositories) to see what I'm working on